 SPM 201 Legal Issues in Sport (3) Negligence, liability, risk management, product liability, insurance, contracts, equal opportunity, eligibility and control of activities and facilities are topics of study.
 Prerequisite: SPM 101 or permission of instructor.
-Alternate Spring semester (Odd years- 2009).
+Alternate Spring semester (Odd years- 2013).

 SPM 205 Sport Management Practicum (3) The course offers opportunity for sport management minors to develop the intellectual learning and practical application skills necessary to become more proficient leaders in sport.
 Professional building experiences will be achieved through interaction with sport managers from different fields.
-Fall semester.
+Fall semester, alternate years.
+Next offered 2012.

 SPM 206 Governance and Organization of Sport (3) A study of the various agencies that govern sport at the professional, collegiate, high school, and amateur levels.
 Organizational theory, research, labor relations, and administrative responsibilities in sport will be presented and discussed.
-Alternate years.
-Prerequisite: SPM 101.
+Spring semester, alternate years.
+Next offered, 2013.
+Prerequisite: SPM 101 or permission of instructor.

 SPM 301 Psychological and Motor Learning Aspects of Sport Performance (3) An overview and application of psychological and physiological factors that affect sport performance.
 Content areas include goal setting, motivation and performance factors, arousal-aggression variables, as well as the physiological structures of the human body and their relationship to sport performance.
 Prerequisite: PED 103.
 Cross-listed as PED 301.
-Alternate Spring semester (even years-2010).
+Alternate Spring semester (even years-2012).

 SPM 302 Facility Management and Design (3) An introduction to the management, planning, and maintenance of facilities for athletics, sport, recreational programs, play fields, buildings, and auxiliary structures.
 Attention will be given to staffing, security, accessibility, safety, and legal aspects of facility management and design.
 Prerequisite: SPM 101 or permission of instructor.
-Alternate Fall semester (odd years-2009).
+Alternate Fall semester (odd years-2011).

 SPM 401 Sport in American Culture (3) Presentation of sociological dimensions of sport and sport participation and the impact of sport on society in general.
 Review of related research covering such areas as youth sport, women in sport, professional sport, religion and sport, sport and education, sport and politics, and the effects of sports on the economy.
 Discussion of various theories (i.e. conflict, critical, etc.) Special attention will be placed on analyzing sport in American culture from a Christian perspective.
 Prerequisites: SPM 101and junior standing.
-Alternate Spring semester (even years-2010.)
+Alternate Spring semester (even years-2012.)